Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Homeomorphism is in

-If $N$ has boundary, then we also want a truncated version of $\tau^*$ which is larger than the original $\tau$, and slightly different from the horospheric truncation description in \Sec{s:hyphom}.
-If that $\Delta \in \tau^*$ is semi-ideal, then let $p$ be its ideal vertex, let $F$ be the hyperplane containing the face of $\Delta$ opposite to $p$, and let $F'$ be the hypersphere at distance $\log(2)$ from $F$ which is on the same side as $p$.
-Then we truncate $\Delta$ with $F'$ to make $\Delta'$; or if $\Delta \in \tau^*$ is a non-ideal tetrahedron, we let $\Delta' = \Delta$.
+If $N$ has boundary, then we also want a truncated version of $\Theta^*$ which is larger than the original $\Theta$, and slightly different from the horospheric truncation description in \Sec{s:hyphom}.
+If that $\Delta \in \Theta^*$ is semi-ideal, then let $p$ be its ideal vertex, let $F$ be the hyperplane containing the face of $\Delta$ opposite to $p$, and let $F'$ be the hypersphere at distance $\log(2)$ from $F$ which is on the same side as $p$.
+Then we truncate $\Delta$ with $F'$ to make $\Delta'$; or if $\Delta \in \Theta^*$ is a non-ideal tetrahedron, we let $\Delta' = \Delta$.
 We let $X' \subseteq X$ be the union of all $\Delta'$.
 (In the closed case, we obtain $X' = X$.) $X'$ can have a complicated shape because the truncations are usually mismatched, but we can calculate the positions of its vertices, and it is easy to confirm that it has at least half of the volume of $X$.

-Our algorithm does not know which cocycle $\alpha$ gives us a desired $g$ and will not compute this directly.
-Instead, we can calculate an $\ER$ bound for its data complexity, using the complexity bounds in the statement of \Thm{th:elemts}.
+Our algorithm does not know which cocycle $\alpha$ gives us a desired $g$ and we do not compute this directly.
+Instead, we can calculate an $\ER$ bound for its data complexity, using the complexity bounds in the statement of \Thm{th:ertarski}.

 In particular, the existence of the map $g$ gives us $\ER$ bounds on the parameters used in the third proof of \Lem{l:inject}.
 Using \Lem{l:bound}, the existence of $g$ yields an $\ER$ upper bound on the diameter $\ell$ of $X'$ and then a lower bound on its injectivity radius $r$.